-Medical treatment for hemorrhoids includes:
+Other medical treatment options for hemorrhoids includes:

 - Rubber band ligation.
 During banding, a small rubber band is placed around the base of a hemorrhoid.
 The band stops the flow of blood into the hemorrhoid and eventually the hemorrhoid will fall off.
 This usually takes 10 to 12 days.
-Scar tissue is formed during this process that helps prevent the hemorrhoid form recurring in that same location.
+Scar tissue is formed during this process that helps prevent the hemorrhoid from recurring in that same location.